Spring at The Weir Garden

-Spring starts early at The Weir Garden with the snowdrops peeping through at the beginning of January.
-Shake off the winter blues by walking through the drifts of snowdrops, primroses and aconites through our woodland garden on the banks of the River Wye.
+Spring is in full swing at The Weir Garden with the daffodils replacing the snowdrops under the trees.
+Shake off the cold weather blues by walking through the drifts of daffodils, primroses and aconites through our woodland garden on the banks of the River Wye.

 Situated on a major bend in the river just outside Hereford the site has been in use since Roman times but what you see today is the woodland garden and productive walled garden of the Parr estate dating from the 1920’s.